Artemon121/SteamRun/README.md

 ## Usage

 1. Open PowerToys Run (default shortcut is <kbd>Alt+Space</kbd>)
-2. Type `play` followed by your search query
+2. Type `sr` followed by your search query
-3. Select a search result and press `Enter` to launch
+3. Select a search result and press <kbd>Enter</kbd> to launch

 ## Building